95.1 degrees

 Do you have any idea why a raven is like a writing desk?

 Oh, yes, I was writing about Alice in Wonderland.
-Of course, Johnny Depp and Helena were brillig, I mean brilliant!
+Of course, Johnny Depp and Helena were brillig–I mean brilliant!
 I went to see it with my oldest son.
-Occasionally, someone will go to the show with me.
+Occasionally, he will go to the show with me.
 Don’t ask my son how the movie was because he fell asleep.
 He was in his own wonderland.
 We went to see the movie in 3-D, as the movie was intended to be seen by Lewis Carroll.
-I kept lifting up my 3-D glasses to see how 3-D worked.
+I kept lifting my 3-D glasses to see how 3-D worked.
 Or, to make sure it really was 3-D and not some sort of scam to charge us extra hard-earned money to see a faux 3-D movie.
-Well, I’m pretty sure it was 3-D because whenever I raised my 3-D glasses the picture on the screen looked blurry.
+Well, I’m fairly sure it was 3-D because whenever I raised my 3-D glasses the picture on the screen looked blurry.

 Okay, I think I’ve written enough.
 I’ve reached the end.